10 Foods That Make You Sleepy—and How to Use Them to Your Advantage

 3. Pistachios

-While there are many melatonin supplements available, Poon recommends adding more real foods that naturally boost the hormone, such as pistachios.
-“Studies show that food sources of melatonin can support improved sleep quality,” she says.
+What foods are high in melatonin?
+Pistachios is one of 'em.
+While there are many melatonin supplements available, Poon recommends adding more real foods that naturally boost the hormone, such as this nut.
+“Studies show that food sources of melatonin can support improved sleep quality3,” she says.

 4. Tart cherries

 Tart cherries also help the body release melatonin and support your natural circadian rhythm.
-“Tart cherries also contain serotonin, tryptophan, and are powerful antioxidants,” Poon says.
-“Research shows that tart cherries before bed can improve sleep time and efficiency, decrease inflammation, and may help combat insomnia.”
+“Tart cherries also contain serotonin, tryptophan, and are powerful antioxidants3,” Poon says.
+“Research shows that tart cherries before bed can improve sleep time and efficiency, decrease inflammation, and may help combat insomnia4.”

 5. Goji berries

-Goji berries, too, are a great source of melatonin, and they are “high in antioxidants, which support health, vitality, and longevity,” Poon says.
-The best part: they’re fun to eat.
+Goji berries, too, are a great source of melatonin, and they are “high in antioxidants5, which support health, vitality, and longevity,” Poon says.
+The best part: They’re fun to eat.
 Have them as a snack on their own, as a yogurt or oatmeal topping, or even brew them as a tea.

 6. Avocados